vuepress/ecosystem/docs/plugins/development/git.md

 <NpmBadge package="@vuepress/plugin-git" />

-This plugin will collect git information of your pages, including the created and updated time, the contributors, etc.
+This plugin will collect git information of your pages, including the created and updated time, the contributors, the changelog, etc.

 The [lastUpdated](../../themes/default/config.md#lastupdated) and [contributors](../../themes/default/config.md#contributors) of default theme is powered by this plugin.